Meddd20/ADA-CHALLENGE-2---TBA/README.md

 ## Acknowledgments

-- Thanks to all contributors and supporters of the ADA-OpenHouse project.
+- Thanks to all contributors and supporters of the iTour project.

 ## Contributors